MrStealurCar/budget-app/README.md

 After refactoring to use PostgreSQL, the app now:

-- Adds budget entries to a real PostgreSQL database.
+- Adds budget entries and total to a real PostgreSQL database.
 - Lets users set their own budget and create entries which will deduct from their saved total.
 - Features updated API routes to interact with SQL functions.
 - Retains the detailed view feature with the same options as before.